kmhuynh/hugoblox-academic-cv/content/authors/admin/_index.md

 #         percent: 80
 #         icon: camera

-languages:
+#languages:
-   - name: English
+#   - name: English
-   - name: Vietnamese
+#   - name: Vietnamese
 #     percent: 75
-#   - name: Portuguese
-#     percent: 25

 # Awards.
 #   Add/remove as many awards below as you like.